Saint Patrick's Day in the United States

 The north White House fountain.
 The public fountains at the White House have been dyed green for Saint Patrick's Day annually since 2009.

 Saint Patrick's Day, although a legal holiday only in Savannah, Georgia, and Suffolk County, Massachusetts, is nonetheless widely recognized and celebrated throughout the United States.
 It is primarily celebrated as a recognition of Irish and Irish American culture; celebrations include prominent displays of the color green, eating and drinking, religious observances, and numerous parades.
-The holiday has been celebrated in what is now the U.S. since 1601.
+The holiday has been celebrated in what became the U.S. since 1601.

 According to the National Retail Federation, consumers in the United States spent $4.4 billion on St. Patrick's Day in 2016.
 This amount is down from the $4.8 billion spent in 2014.

 Early celebrations

 The first recorded St Patrick's Day celebration in America was in St. Augustine, Spanish Florida, in the year 1600 according to Michael Franicis's 2017 research.
 Franicis discovered the first St. Patrick Day Parade was also in St. Augustine in 1601.
 Both were organized by the Spanish Colony's Catholic Irish vicar Ricardo Artur (Richard Arthur).

 The Charitable Irish Society of Boston organized the first observance of Saint Patrick's Day in the Thirteen Colonies in 1737.
 Surprisingly, the celebration was not Catholic in nature, Irish immigration to the colonies having been dominated by Protestants.
 The society's purpose in gathering was simply to honor its homeland, and although they continued to meet annually to coordinate charitable works for the Irish community in Boston, they did not meet on 16 March again until 1794.
 During the observance of the day, individuals attended a service of worship and a special dinner.

 New York's first Saint Patrick's Day observance was similar to that of Boston.
 It was held on 16 March 1762 in the home of John Marshall, an Irish Protestant, and over the next few years informal gatherings by Irish immigrants were the norm.
 The first recorded parade in New York was by Irish soldiers in the British Army in 1766.
 The first documented St. Patrick's Day Celebration in Philadelphia was held in 1771.
-Philadelphia's Friendly Sons of St. Patrick was found to honor St. Patrick and to provide relief to Irish immigrants in the city.
+Philadelphia's Friendly Sons of St. Patrick was founded in that year to honor St. Patrick and to provide relief to Irish immigrants in the city.
 Irish Americans have celebrated St. Patrick's Day in Philadelphia since their arrival in America.
 General George Washington, a member of Philadelphia's Friendly Sons of St. Patrick, actively encouraged Irish American patriots to join the Continental Army.
 In 1780, while camped in Morristown, NJ, General Washington allowed his troops a holiday on 17 March "as an act of solidarity with the Irish in their fight for independence."
 This event became known as The Saint Patrick's Day Encampment of 1780.